 I always thought it would be fun to have a full-on Vegas wedding, Elvis and all.
 If you’re married, you can always renew your vows like us!

-This past year, we did a drive-through wedding at Vegas Weddings, which included a pink Cadillac and Elvis.
+We did a drive-through wedding at Vegas Weddings, which included a pink Cadillac and Elvis.
 Plus, most packages include some photos to help you remember the occasion.
+Josh and Macy also eloped with The Little Vegas Chapel in the desert.

-See Related: 15 Bucket List Worthy Experiences in Las Vegas
+See More: 15 Bucket List Worthy Experiences in Las Vegas

 707 E Fremont St, Las Vegas, NV 89101, map